Rishikesh0110/Fifa-data-from-2015-to-2020/README.md

-# Exploratory Data Analysis of FIFA data for 2020
+# Exploratory Data Analysis of FIFA data for 2020 &2019 both

 The datasets provided include the players data for the Career Mode from FIFA 20 ("players_20.csv").
 The data allows multiple comparison of the same players across the version of the videogame.
 So derived EDA to gain insights from this dataset.